 I think fundamentally there’s not much difference at a young age, but the way society has it is that boys tend to stay in chess longer.
 There just happen to be more boys playing chess right now (and throughout history) which in turn attracts other boys.
 The lack of girls is likely not going to attract other girls to play.
 I suppose the lack of potential friends in the game pushes some girls to pursue other activities.

 We really need some kind of catalyst in order to get more girls playing.
-That’s part of the reason why I want to be involved with this workshop (Girls’ Chess Club on Monday nights in Toronto, starting January 27).
+That’s part of the reason why I want to be involved with the Girls’ Chess workshop.
 I’m seriously hoping for it to be a success and inspire girls to enjoy the game!

 Chess has helped me with a learning a lot of life skills, such as patience and risk-taking.
 These are skills I use on a day-to-day basis.
 Chess has also led me to be a very motivated and hard-working person, as I’ve understood that success doesn’t come without its fair share of work.
 It’s also led me to travel to more than forty countries, meet lots of amazing people, and attend a lot of wonderful events.
 I hope to introduce other girls to the wonderful game of chess!